3 August 2026

 • Some mods enforce strict version matching – check the mod docs.

-• The fastest fix when one player is broken: wipe their r2modman profile and reinstall the exact same mod list from scratch.
+• The fastest fix when one player is broken: wipe their r2modman profile and reinstall the same mod list from scratch.

 Crossplay issues